-- 1. Historic Resources.
-The project site was previously evaluated in the South of Market Historic Resource Survey and contains a building which is a contributor to the National Register-eligible Western SoMa Light Industrial and Residential Historic District.
-Therefore, the proposed construction is subject to additional review by the Department's historic preservation staff for compatibility with the eligible district.
-An Environmental Evaluation Application and Historic Resource Evaluation Report (HRER) Part 2 Fee is required in order for the Department's historic preservation staff to review the proposed project for compatibility with the historic district. - 2.
-Archeological Resources.
-According to the PPA application, the project would require approximately 3 feet of excavation below existing grade.
-The Department staff has preliminary determined that Western SoMa PEIR Archeological Mitigation Measure-M-CP-4a: Project Specific Preliminary Archeological Assessment would be applicable to the proposed project.
-Mitigation Measure M-CP-4a would require preliminary archeological review by a Department archeologist.
-To aid this review the Department archeologist may request a preliminary archeological sensitivity assessment by a Department qualified archeological consultant, subject to the review and approval by the Department archeologist.
-The Department archeologist will provide three names from the qualified archeological consultant list if the sensitivity assessment is required.
-The preliminary review will assess the archeological sensitivity of the project site based on in-house source material and will consider the potential for archeological impacts resulting from proposed soils disturbance.
+- 2. Archeological Resources.
+The project site lies within the Archeological Mitigation Zone J-2: Properties with No Previous Studies of the Eastern Neighborhoods PEIR.
+The proposed project will require Preliminary Archeological Review (PAR) by a Planning Department archeologist.
+To aid this review the Department archeologist may request a Preliminary Archeological Sensitivity Assessment (PASS) by a Department Qualified Archeological Consultant, subject to the review and approval by the Department archeologist.
+The Department archeologist will provide three names from the Qualified Archeological Consultant list if the PASS is required.
+The PAR will assess the archeological sensitivity of the project site based on in-house source material and will consider the potential for archeological impacts resulting from proposed soils disturbance.
 Please provide detailed information, including sections, proposed soils-disturbing activities, such as grading, excavation, installation of foundations, soils improvement, and site remediation in the EEA, and submit any available geotechnical/soils or phase II hazardous materials reports prepared for the project to assist in this review.
-If the Department archeologist determines that the project has a potential to adversely affect archeological resources, the preliminary review will identify additional measures needed to address the potential effect.
-These measures may include preparation of an archeological research design and treatment plan, implementation of project mitigation measures (such as archeological testing, monitoring, or accidental discovery), or other appropriate measures.
+If the Department archeologist determines that the project has a potential to adversely affect archeological resources, the PAR will identify additional measures needed to address the potential effect.
+These measures may include preparation of an archeological research design and treatment plan, implementation of project mitigation measures (such as archeological testing, monitoring, or accidental discovery), or other appropriate measures. - 3.
+Transportation.
+Based on the PPA submittal, a transportation impact study is not anticipated; an official determination will be made subsequent to submittal of the EEA.
+For that determination, show existing loading on plans and clarify if the project would remove existing commercial loading. - 4.
+Noise.
+The project sponsor has indicated that the project would not involve pile driving.
+Therefore, the proposed project would not be subject to Eastern Neighborhoods PEIR Mitigation Measures [F-1].
+The proposed project would be subject to Eastern Neighborhoods Mitigation Measure F-2 and possibly subject to Mitigation Measure F-5.